gradle/gradle/subprojects/docs/src/docs/release/notes.md

    Scala: build/classes/scala/main
    Generically: build/classes/${sourceDirectorySet.name}/${sourceSet.name}

-Plugins, tasks or builds that hardcoded these paths may fail.
-You can access the specific output directory for a particular language via [`SourceDirectorySet#outputDir`](dsl/org.gradle.api.file.SourceDirectorySet.html#org.gradle.api.file.SourceDirectorySet:outputDir).
+Plugins, tasks or builds that used hardcoded paths may fail.
+You can access the specific output directory for a particular language via [`SourceDirectorySet#outputDir`](dsl/org.gradle.api.file.SourceDirectorySet.html#org.gradle.api.file.SourceDirectorySet:outputDir) or the collection of all of the output directories with [`SourceSetOutput#getClassesDirs()`](dsl/org.gradle.api.tasks.SourceSetOutput.html#org.gradle.api.tasks.SourceSetOutput:classesDirs).

 ### maven-publish and ivy-publish mirror multi-project behavior